 Diabetes is widely recognized as one of the leading causes of death and disability in the United States.
 The Centers for Disease Control and Prevention (CDC) recognize diabetes as the 7th leading cause of death in the U.S.

-Pre-diabetes occurs in those individuals with blood glucose levels that are higher than normal but not high enough for a diagnosis of diabetes.
-This condition raises the risk of developing type 2 diabetes, heart disease, and stroke.
+Pre-diabetes occurs in those individuals with blood glucose levels that are higher than normal but not high enough for a diabetes diagnosis.
+This condition raises the risk of developing type 2 diabetes, stroke, and heart disease.
+In fact, people with diabetes are 2 to 4 times more likely than non-diabetic people to develop heart disease.
 Pre-diabetes is also called impaired fasting glucose (IFG), impaired glucose tolerance (IGT), or insulin resistance.
 Some people have both IFG and IGT.
 In IFG, glucose levels are a little high several hours after a person eats.
 In IGT, glucose levels are a little higher than normal right after eating.
 Pre-diabetes is becoming more common in the U.S., according to estimates provided by the U.S. Department of Health and Human Services (DHHS).
 Many individuals with pre-diabetes go on to develop type 2 diabetes within 10 years.

 Gestational diabetes is high blood glucose that develops at any time during pregnancy in a woman who does not have diabetes.
 Four percent of all pregnant women develop gestational diabetes.
 Although it usually disappears after delivery, the mother is at increased risk of developing type 2 diabetes later in life.

 Diabetes may also be associated with genetic syndromes, surgery, drugs, malnutrition, infections, and other illnesses.

 Signs and Symptoms